ds4dm/ecole/docs/using-environments.rst

 --------------------
 Environments can be seeded by using the :py:meth:`~ecole.environment.EnvironmentComposer.seed` method.
-The seed is used by the environment (and in particular the solver) for *all* the subsequent episode trajectories.
+The seed is used by the environment (and in particular the solver) for all the subsequent episode trajectories.
-The solver is given a new seed at the begining of every new trajectory (call to :py:meth:`~ecole.environment.EnvironmentComposer.reset`), in a way that preserves determinism, without re-using the same seed repeatedly.
+The solver is given a new seed at the beginning of every new trajectory (call to :py:meth:`~ecole.environment.EnvironmentComposer.reset`), in a way that preserves determinism, without re-using the same seed repeatedly.

 See the reference section for the exact documentation of :py:meth:`~ecole.environment.EnvironmentComposer.seed`.

 ..
-TODO document this and explain the seeding behaviour
+TODO document this and explain the seeding behavior